hyperf/hyperf/docs/en/request.md

     // ...
 }

-// Judge multiple values ​​at the same time if ($request->has(['name','email'])) {
+// Judge multiple values at the same time if ($request->has(['name','email'])) {
     // ...
 }